Home

 Perspective Correct Vertex Attribute Interpolation

-It's essential to store the z-coordinates of the original vertices (from camera space) in the z-coordinate of our projected vertices (in screen space).
-This step is crucial for computing the depth of points across the surface of the projected triangle, a necessity for resolving the visibility problem.
+As you know, we store the z-coordinates of the original vertices (from camera space) in the z-coordinate of our projected vertices (in screen space).
+This step is crucial for calculating the depth of points across the surface of the projected triangle, which is essential for resolving the visibility problem.
 Depth calculation involves linearly interpolating the reciprocal of the z-coordinates of the triangle vertices using barycentric coordinates.
-This interpolation technique can also apply to any variable defined at the triangle's vertices, akin to how we store the original z-coordinates in the projected points.
+This interpolation technique can also be applied to any variable defined at the triangle's vertices, similar to how we store the original z-coordinates in the projected points.
 Commonly, triangles' vertices may carry a color.
 The other two prevalent attributes stored at the vertices are texture coordinates and normals.
-Texture coordinates, 2D coordinates used for texturing, and normals, which indicate the surface orientation, are vital for texturing and shading, respectively.
-This lesson will specifically focus on color and texture coordinates to illustrate the concept of perspective-correct interpolation.
+Texture coordinates, which are 2D coordinates used for texturing, and normals, which indicate the surface orientation, are vital for texturing and shading, respectively.
+This lesson will specifically focus on color and texture coordinates to illustrate the concept of perspective-correct interpolation, but the same technique will apply to any vertex attribute (or primitive variable).

 Figure 1: Interpolating the colors at the triangle vertices using P's barycentric coordinates to find the value of Cp.